 - Tips for working with interpreters: - Keep your sentences short, pausing to allow for interpretation.
-Stop in natural places to allow the interpreter to pass along your message. - Speak directly to the member and not to the interpreter. - Ask only one question at a time. - Be prepared to repeat yourself using different words if your message is not understood. - Check to make sure that your message is understood. - Complimentary Interpretation Services - Superior offers interpretation services to providers at no cost. - To access telephonic interpreters for your members or to schedule an in-person interpreter, please contact Superior's Member Services department. - Contact information can be found on Superior's Phone Directory.
+Stop in natural places to allow the interpreter to pass along your message. - Speak directly to the member and not to the interpreter. - Ask only one question at a time. - Be prepared to repeat yourself using different words if your message is not understood. - Check to make sure that your message is understood. - Complimentary Interpretation Services - Superior offers interpretation services to providers at no cost. - To access telephonic interpreters for your members or to schedule an inperson interpreter, please contact Superior's Member Services department. - Contact information can be found at www.SuperiorHealthPlan.com/contact-us/phone-directory.html.